OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 ### Update the manifest

-1. Open the XML manifest file in the add-in project.
-This file defines the add-in's settings and capabilities.
+1. [Explore the Visual Studio solution](#explore-the-visual-studio-solution) describes the two projects created by your Visual Studio solution.
+In **Solution Explorer**, go to the add-in project, which is labeled **ExcelWebAddIn**, and open the **ExcelWebAddInManifest** directory.
+This directory contains your manifest file, **ExcelWebAddin.xml**.
+The XML manifest file defines the add-in's settings and capabilities.

 2. The `ProviderName` element has a placeholder value.
 Replace it with your name.